 The English word “Bible” is from the Latin biblia.
 The word itself had the literal meaning of “paper” or “scroll” and came to be used as the ordinary word for “book.”
 The Bible is the record of God’s work in the world and His purpose towards His creation.

 One of the greatest miracles of the Bible is its unity.
 The Bible consists of 66 books that were written on three continents, in three languages, and by about 40 different people (such as kings, shepherds, scientists, attorneys, an army general, fishermen, priests, and a physician).
 It was written over a period of about 1,500 years

-The Bible was written by godly men who were inspired by the Holy Spirit (2 Timothy 3:16).
+The Scriptures were written by godly men who were inspired by the Holy Spirit (2 Timothy 3:16).
 These men, in most cases, had never met and whose education and backgrounds varied greatly.
 These authors wrote on the most controversial subjects.
 Though it seems totally inconceivable, the 66 books maintain harmony with one another.

 I invite you today to get to know your Heavenly Father’s love by reading His book.